 In the Bronze age Troy was a great power because of its strategic position between Europe and Asia.

-In the 3rd and 2nd millennia BC Troy was a powerful cultural centre.
-But soon after the Trojan Wars the site was virtually abandoned from 1100 to 700 BC..
+In the 3rd and 2nd millennia BC it was a powerful cultural centre.
+But soon after the Trojan Wars the site was virtually abandoned from 1100 to 700 BC.

 Then circa 700 BC Greek settlers began to occupy the region.
 Troy was resettled and named as Ilium.